SHEN-Cheng/SHEN-Cheng.github.io/_pages/cv.md

 ## ✒️ <span style="color:#1E90FF">Community Service</span>
 ------
 1. 2024, Recruitment committee for a postdoctoral position at the University of Gothenburg
-2. 2024-Now, Youth Editor of The Innovation (IF=11.33), Cell Press
+2. 2024-Now, Youth Editor of The Innovation (IF=39), Cell Press
-3. 2026, Vienna, EGU-2026 Main Convener of CL2.2: Near-surface wind speed in a changing climate: variability, attribution, and energy impacts
+3. 2026, EGU-2026 Main Convener of CL2.2: Near-surface wind speed in a changing climate: variability, attribution, and energy impacts
 4. 2026，Referee of EGU-2026 Outstanding Student and PhD candidate Presentation (OSPP)